dghost/GLVideoFilter/README.md

 ####Features

-- Flexible filter pipeline that supports
+- Flexible filter pipeline that supports arbitrary multi-pass filters
+- On-demand frame processing allows camera to update asychronously from the screen
+- Supports 60fps cameras under iOS7
+- Compatible with ARM64 devices
+- Support for iPhones, iPod Touches, and iPads

+#####Filters

 The following filters have been implemented: